ashishsaini021/A-/README.md

 To Compile :- g++ 8QueenHue.cpp
 Run ./a.out
 NO INPUT IS REQIRED.
+Output:-
+Program returns 8X8 matrix showing position of Queens by "1" on a 8X8 board.

 State Space:- An 8X8 matrix with any arrangement of 8 queens, and only one queen in a row.
 Initial State:- No queen is on board.